epfl-ada/ada-2021-project-rocketship-squad/README.md

 - Word cloud visualizations for common hotwords in selected countries (by speaker and by domain name of source)
 - Timeline (a horizontal slider) which will let the user select the time interval and render a list of hotwords and trending topics

-### Proposed timeline and individual Milestones
+### Individual contribuitons

-#### Milestone 2
+#### Milestone 3
 - Julia : Create an efficient data preprocessing pipeline.
-Create a README.
+Created a README.
+Performed spike analysis to find meaningful events.Create the outline of datastory.
 - Ruben : Pipe the data into Big Query and clean it.
-Analyse the data for quality and observations to be excluded from further processing for project Milestone 3.
+Sentiment analysis.
+Visualization.
-- Nico : Create unigram and bigram statistics gathering pipelines.
-Conduct initial analysis on hotword determination methods.
+- Nico : Visualizations, and analysis of topic country distributions.
-- Fabrizio : Create topic determination model training pipeline and pipeline for downstream topic recognition in the whole dataset.
-Conduct initial analysis on quality and computational feasibility of proposed methods.

-#### Until November 26
-Running the preprocessing and gathering statistics pipelines for assigned years of the dataset.
-- Julia : 2020, 2016
-- Fabrizio : 2019, 2015
-- Nico : 2018
-- Ruben : 2017
-Building all NLP models and sketch of the dashboard.
-Conduct first analysis on quote topicality.

-#### Milestone 3
-- Julia : For determined hotword candidates determine Geographical locations and combine it with GeoJson files for visualizations.
-- Nico : Determine time intervals when hotwords are hot
-- Fabrizio : Train and run topic evaluation on the corpus.
-- Ruben : Prepare visualizations with prepared data from BQ.
-Preprocess the wikidata and load in BQ.
+- Fabrizio : Topic assignment with LDA, analysis of topic distribution by continent and quote distribution by coutry's GDP and population